oracle-livelabs/database/microtx-xa-stock-broker-app/integrate-microtx-lib-files/integrate-microtx-lib-files.md

     It is your responsibility as an application developer to ensure that an XA-compliant JDBC driver and required parameters are set up while creating the `PoolXADataSource` object.

 3. Open the `TMMConfigurations.java` file in any code editor.
-This file is located in the `/com/oracle/tmm/stockbroker` package of the `StockBroker` application.
+This file is in the `/com/oracle/tmm/stockbroker` package of the `StockBroker` application.

 4. Uncomment the following lines of code to import the following packages.